 The campus has two bases in the Park, one within the Farm and the other, a few minutes' walk away, in the Jubilee Stand.

-Car parking

 Car parking is available within the Park.

-Refreshments

 Hot and cold drinks and food can be purchased from the Park and the cafe in Crystal Palace station, a student discount is available from the cafe in the National Sports Centre.
 Snack vending machines are also available.

-Volunteering

-There are opportunities to volunteer in the Park and work with the animal collection in the zoo or at the Farm especially at weekends and during the holidays.
+There are opportunities to volunteer in the Park and work with animal collection at Crystal Palace Park Farm especially at weekends and during the holidays.

-How to get there

 By rail: Crystal Palace station from Victoria, London Bridge and Dalston Junction and the Overground.

 By bus: 157, 358, 227, 410, 249 and 432 buses stop nearby.

-Enfield